-Key terminology used in GPS fleet tracking
+Key terminology used in the fleet management industry

 Advanced Driver Assistance Systems, or ADAS, refers to a growing number of technologies designed to improve safety for drivers, passengers, and pedestrians.
 The most commonly used ADAS is the anti-lock braking system that is standard in all modern cars.
 Other examples include parking assist, lane assist, tire pressure monitoring, night vision improvements, blind spot detection, and adaptive cruise control.
 As artificial intelligence (AI) continues to be further integrated into vehicle technologies, we expect to see more and more ADAS examples in coming years.